 Benefits are also available for cornea transplants.
-You are not required to obtain prior authorization from the Claims Administrator for a cornea transplant nor is the cornea transplant required to be performed at a Designated Provider.
+You are not required to notify the Claims Administrator or Personal Health Support of a cornea transplant nor is the cornea transplant required to be performed at a Designated Provider.

-For Non-Network Benefits, you must obtain prior authorization as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
+For Non-Network Benefits, you must provide pre-service notification as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).

-For Non-Network Benefits, if you don't obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+If you do not provide pre-service notification as required, Benefits will be reduced to 50% of Eligible Expenses.

-In addition, for Non-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.
+In addition, for Non-Network Benefits, you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.